swcarpentry/DEPRECATED-boot-camps/introductions.rst

  - The schedule is adaptable!
 Day 2 will be adjusted to how Day 1 goes, plus some.
  - Everything we talk about will be available through this Web site, one way or another...
  - Ask questions!
- - Watch for the cliffs: everything is going along fine and whups, that's a big step...
+ - Watch for the cliffs: everything is going along fine and whoops, that's a big step...

 Getting started: